 At Longitude 131°, guests take the road less travelled, sharing exclusive and authentic Australian outback experiences with just a few others.
 Together, guests explore the living and cultural landscapes of Uluru and Kata Tjuta on an exceptional Longitude 131° private touring program, designed exclusively for guests and included in the luxury wilderness experience at Longitude 131°.

 Uluru-Kata Tjuta National Park is located in what has traditionally been the territory of Pitjantjatjara and Yunkunytjatjara people.
-The traditional owners of the Park call themselves Anangu or Pitjantjatjara people.
+The Traditional Owners of the Park call themselves Anangu meaning, 'we the people'.
 Anangu life revolves around the Tjukurpa.
 Tjukurpa, is the word that Anangu use to refer the ancestral time when the world was being formed by heroic beings.

 Experience Australia’s heartland in the company of a personal guide and travel in a luxury 4WD on a personal tour or in the company of a select few…